Well-known Bay of Plenty man acquitted of rape charge

 Judge Mabey said suppression decisions required "balancing public and private interests", noting the presumption of open justice applied in criminal cases.

-"I consider there is a real risk of extreme hardship to the defendant if the interim orders made were not made permanent, and I am not prepared to take that risk."
+"I consider there is a real risk of extreme hardship to the defendant if the interim suppression orders made ... are not made permanent, and I am not prepared to take that risk."